Schoggi-Mimi/bachelor-thesis/README.md

 ### Structural Similarity Index Measure (SSIM) Script

-This script calculates the Structural Similarity Index (SSIM) between two sets of images, typically an original and its distorted version.
+This script calculates the Structural Similarity Index (SSIM) between two folder of images, typically an original and its distorted version.
 Results are saved in a CSV file.

 **Parameters:**
 - `--original_path`: Path to the folder with original images.